 “elementary OS holds back updates”

 In elementary OS, patched packages are built with launchpad recipes, so when an upstream codebase is changed, a new build is automatically triggered and our patch is applied on top.
 We also make sure to avoid things like namespace collisions in packages.
-We take full advantage of the knowledgeable and hard-working security team at Canonical and want to make sure that our users are getting those updates.
+We take full advantage of the knowledgeable and hard-working security teams at Debian and Canonical, and we make sure our users are getting those updates as quickly as possible.

 “elementary doesn’t contribute to upstream projects”